 All residential and commercial lawn areas are to be maintained and mowed and may not exceed 10 inches in height.
-Areas allowed to return to natural conditions must be approved by the Health Department per § 136-4 of this chapter.
+Areas allowed to return to natural conditions must be approved by the Health Department per § 136-4 of this article.

 The existence or presence of dead and dying trees or limbs on any land within 50 feet of an adjoining dwelling or within 20 feet of an adjoining residential property line.

 Any dead or dying tree that harbors insects or rodents.

 The presence on any plot of land, highway, street, right-of-way or any other public or private place of any solid waste, but excluding usable materials properly stored.
 The practice of composting shall not fall within the meaning of this subsection, provided that such compost pile, mound or area is maintained on one's own private property and is properly maintained so as not to present offensive odors, the breeding or harborage of flies or other insects, rodents, vermin or any other public health nuisance.